fz6m/lightningcss-loader/README.md

 };
 ```

-parcel css can only provide `autoprefixer`, if you use custom postcss plugins, it is not recommended to use parcel css instead of postcss
+parcel css can replace `autoprefixer` and `postcss-preset-env`, if you use custom postcss plugins, you can use both `parcel-css-loader` and `postcss-loader`.

 ## Config